 Let’s Talk provides drop-in, informal mental health consultations on a first-come, first-served basis.
 It’s FREE and CONFIDENTIAL and open to all currently registered Ohio State students.
 It's a great option for students who may not need traditional counseling, but who could benefit from one-on-one support and consultation.

-- Let’s Talk sessions are available Monday through Friday, from 3 - 5 p.m via Zoom
+- Let’s Talk sessions are available various times, Monday through Friday via Zoom or by phone.

 - Sign up for a “Let’s Talk” session online

 What to Expect

 - One-on-one, 15 to 20-minute informal consultations with staff from Counseling and Consultation Service (CCS)

 - Same day appointments available, sign-ups are required

 - No paperwork is needed ahead of time (minimal demographic information will be gathered for the purpose of tracking our delivery of service).

 - New insight and solutions to your problems and information about other resources on and off campus